EQWorks/chart-system/README.md

 ## Usage

-Width and height are auto-detected through `react-virtualized` AutoSizer.
+Width and height are auto-detected through `nivo` ResponsiveWrapper.
 Currently exorting functional implmentations of Bar, Line, Scatter and Pie from Nivo.

 ### Props
 A catch-all `{...nivoProps}` is passed along to each chart, though the values might be overriden.